gianjaeger/Regression-analysis-income-and-inflation/README.md

-# Does the experienced rate of inflation varies with income?
+# Does the experienced rate of inflation vary with income?

 The following is a summative assignment submitted to the class "Applied Analytical Statistics" taught by Adam Mahdi - data, code and final write up are all available as part of this repository.